crowd4u/COLLAPSE/README.md

  - Confusion Matrices (Figure 6) : `notebooks\cm_analysis.ipynb`
  - Communities of CBCC (Figure 7): `notebooks\CBCC_analysis.ipynb`

-## Additinal Experiment (Evaluation with Empirical Asymmetric AI Performance)
+## Additinal Experiment (Evaluation with Observed Asymmetric AI Performance in a Prior Work)
 Our experimental results can be found in `results`.

 ### Methods